rlaphoenix/RPG/docs/disc-repair.rst

     :width: 300px
     :title: Example motion of the Repair process so far.

+4. Once you you are finishing your sanding job, sand from the center near the ring outwards lightly but firmly in a straight line.
+This is said to help a lot and ultimately be very important.
-4. Rinse the disc properly with warm water and gently dry it off with a paper towel.
+5. Rinse the disc properly with warm water and gently dry it off with a paper towel.
 You should be left with a less glossy, less shiny disc.
 A matte look to it.
-5. Put a few drops of PlastX on the CD and polish it with a small piece of cloth until the PlastX is gone.
+6. Put a few drops of PlastX on the CD and polish it with a small piece of cloth until the PlastX is gone.

 .. note::
    In BebeVentreHumide's case, 6 drops was more than enough for his disc.

-6. Once again, rinse the disc properly with warm water and gently dry it off with a paper towel.
+7. Once again, rinse the disc properly with warm water and gently dry it off with a paper towel.
    You should be left with a glossy and shiny disc again.

 You should now inspect the disc and see if you got rid of the scratches.
 Again, you may be left